cosmos/testnets/testnet-wednesdays/demoday10/README.md

 ## Testnet Incentives Program (TIP) Eligibility

-* You'll earn TIP point if you bring your validator down for 30 minutes
+* You'll earn one TIP point if you bring your validator down for 30 minutes

 ## Tasks